-City's Economics graduate Humayra chose City as she wanted to study a numerical-based, practical course that is applicable to the real world.
+City's Economics graduate Humayra chose City as she wanted to study a numerical-based course that is applicable to the real world.

 Why did you decide to apply to study at City?

 There are 3 main reasons why I applied to City.
 Firstly, from my experience of Open Days and speaking to current students, I could sense and see this University was improving significantly.
 It was also clear through the high student satisfaction they receive.
 Secondly, the graduate prospects were very high at City, which was an important factor to me.
 Thirdly, I wanted to go to a University that is easy for me to commute from home.

 Once you'd received offers from different universities how did you make your decision to choose City?

 I applied to study Economics and wanted to study at a university where the content was very numerical based, practical and applicable to real world.
 This was one of the reason why I selected City over other universities because some universities focused more on theoretical aspects instead.

 What kind of things were you involved in outside your course?

 I have been a Student Ambassador since I started university in 2015 and highly recommend this role.
 This is because it probably is one of the best chances to meet other students from various years and courses.
 I was also fortunate to meet students in my same course both a year older than me and younger than me, which means I could seek support with my studies and also provide support to those below me.
 It is also a very flexible scheme and easy to juggle with studies and fun to work at the events.

 I was also involved in the Islamic Society and assist in organising socials.
 I have also been selected as secretary for the society where my role involved taking minutes and booking rooms.